Iterable/mcp-server/README.md

 ![Iterable MCP Server Setup](images/iterable-mcp-setup.png)

-With the new Iterable MCP server, you can now connect Iterable to your favorite AI tools like Cursor, Claude Desktop, and Claude Code!
+With the new Iterable MCP server, you can now connect Iterable to your favorite AI tools like Cursor, Claude Desktop, Claude Code, and Gemini CLI!

 ## What is MCP?